 Most economics MA students at BU do not get a chance to write a term paper.
 I invite you to do so.
 The length is not the primary consideration, although 6-8 pages typed would seem a reasonable minimum.
 It could either be a reexamination and extension of a topic already developed in a published paper, original work on a new analytical model, or the estimation of something interesting using data.
 It should be written up in a finished paper format, with a cover page (that includes a title, your name, the date, and an abstract), introduction, a BRIEF discussion of the relevant literature, methodology, results, conclusion, and bibliography.
 I encourage you to talk to me as soon as possible if you wish to do this option.
 The deadline for turning in a title and short abstract if you would like to do the paper is March 18 (First Wednesday after the March break) although the paper itself is not due until the day of the final exam.

 The two midterm tests will be held on Wednesday February 25 and Monday March 30.
 These tests are held during regular class time and will probably not last the full class.

 The final examination will be held at the regularly scheduled time which is not yet known.
 The location for the final examination will be announced later.

 The coverage of the two midterms will cover the material covered only up through one week prior to the exam.
-Hence material covered through Friday February 24 will appear on the first midterm exam, and material covered through March 24 will be on the second exam.
+Hence material covered through Friday February 18 will appear on the first midterm exam, and material covered through March 23 will be on the second exam.
 Tests may include the readings even if those readings are not covered in class.
 The coverage of the Final Exam is the entire course.
 For all exams I will help define what papers and articles to focus on, and share study questions or past exams that can be used to prepare.

 Please do not make any plans to leave before then unless you are writing a term paper.

 Grading weights will be as follows.